franciscrot/dma/interventions.md

 <details><summary>Where to start?</summary>

+- Disassemble and reassemble an old device – Take apart a spare phone or laptop and put it back together.
+- Clean and inspect a device interior – Remove dust or residue with appropriate tools and learn to visually inspect a PCB for obvious damage or loose connectors.
-- Practice basic soldering and desoldering – Use a cheap practice board or kit to learn how to heat joints properly, apply solder cleanly, and remove solder with braid or a pump.
+- Practice  soldering and desoldering – Use a cheap practice board or kit to learn how to heat joints properly, apply solder cleanly, and remove solder.
+- Swap a cracked screen.
-- Build a simple LED circuit – Assemble a basic LED and resistor on a breadboard or perfboard to understand how current flows and how components connect.
+- Build a LED circuit – Assemble a basic LED and resistor on a breadboard or perfboard.
-- Learn to use a multimeter confidently – Measure voltage, resistance, and continuity on batteries, cables, and simple circuits to build diagnostic skills.
+- Learn to use a multimeter – Measure voltage, resistance, and continuity on batteries, cables, and simple circuits to build diagnostic skills.
-- Disassemble and reassemble an old device – Take apart a spare phone or laptop and put it back together carefully to practise organisation and handling delicate connectors.
 - Replace a phone battery – A relatively contained repair that teaches safe opening, connector handling, and reassembly.
-- Swap a cracked screen on an older model – Develop careful cable management and patience without jumping straight to board-level work.
 - Replace a simple modular part (e.g. speaker or camera module) – Practise part identification and clean installation without soldering.
-- Clean and inspect a device interior – Remove dust or residue with appropriate tools and learn to visually inspect a PCB for obvious damage or loose connectors.
 - Identify the main parts inside a computer case – Open a second-hand PC and  locate the motherboard, RAM, storage drive, power supply, and cables.
 - Reseat RAM in an existing computer – Remove and reinsert RAM sticks.
 - Replace or add a storage drive (SSD) – Install a 2.5" SSD or M.2 drive in a system.